AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Aquatic

 A fishing village caught one in their net, some time ago.
 Part a man and part some scaly sea creature, it spoke in a broken, spy-learned form of the common tongue before it suffocated in the open air.
 It told the fishermen of a coming tide, an inescapable swell of the power of some deep-sea god and that the triton empire would rise up and drag the land down into the ocean.
-The tale spread and now, when fishermen sail the choppy seas, they watch and worry that the dying triton’s tales were true.
+The tale spread and now, when fishermen sail the choppy seas, they watch and worry that the dying triton's tales were true.
 That there are powers deep below that watch and wait.
 They fear the tide is coming in. *Instinct*: To spy on the surface world

 - Reveal their secrets
 - Strike at weakness